Aerendir/bundle-stripe/docs/Frontend-Integration.md

 }
 ```

-Now load yur page and all should work well: the credit card form should be created and once submitted it should return back the token.
+Now load your page and all should work well: the credit card form should be created and once submitted it should return back the token.

 Try to fill the form with some [test cards](https://stripe.com/docs/testing#cards) and submit it: what does it happen?